Accountegy/Corporate-Governance/README.md

 - Democratic in nature.

-# How might that work inside an organization?
+# How might decentralization work inside an organization?

 - Needs to be "bottom up".
 - Every member can contribute.